sbb-design-systems/lyne-components/docs/CODING_STANDARDS.md

 ### Hover

-State when mouse is hovering over the component.
+State when the mouse is hovering over the component.
 Does not exist on touch devices.
 Should visually highlight the component.
 For accessibility compliance, the visual highlight must not be reduced to color, but should either include translation, cursor/pointer change or other effects that make it understandable for visually impaired consumers.

 ### Focused

-State when component or element has focus via keyboard.
+State when a component or element has focus via keyboard.
-Should provide an outline when component has focus (via keyboard).
+Should provide an outline when a component has focus (via keyboard).

 ### Active

-State when component or element is active and not a form element.
+State when a component or element is active and not a form element.
-(e.g. an active tab in a tab group, an expanded accordion panel, a pressed button) Should visually highlight the component.
+(e.g. an active tab in a tab group, an expanded accordion panel or a pressed button) Should visually highlight the component.
 For accessibility compliance, the visual highlight must not be reduced to color, but should either include translation, cursor/pointer change or other effects that make it understandable for visually impaired consumers.